pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

-Symmetric encryption is a way to encrypt (hide the plaintext value) material where the encrypter and decrypter both use the same key.
+Symmetric encryption is a way to encrypt (hide the plaintext value) material where the sender and receiver both use the same key.
 Note that symmetric encryption is **not** sufficient for most applications, because it only provides secrecy (an attacker can't see the message) but not authenticity (an attacker can create bogus messages and force the application to decrypt them).